Wambita/Movie-verse/README.md

 ## Technologies Used

 - React (with Hooks)
-- React Router DOM (or Next.js pages if using Next)
+- Next.js pages if using Next
 - Tailwind CSS
 - TMDB API
 - OMDB API